 The trend for painted ceilings is still proving ever-popular.
 Dominic Myland comments: ‘inverting the traditional formula of painted walls and white ceilings, the ceiling is becoming the hero, often combined with paler tones or off-white walls to make the room feel larger.’

 Darker, deeper blues create a bolder, more dramatic look, and have a cocooning effect.
 It suits both large living rooms, making them feel smaller and cozier, and small living rooms, emphasizing bijou proportions and giving them a den-like feel.

 For an energetic, uplifting shade, dive in with a bright blue living room color.
 And you don't have to go all over with these bolder shades to make an impact, check out how a gorgeous bright turquoise has been used just on the doors and door frames in this living room add the perfect pop of color to the otherwise soft, neutral scheme.

 Dominic Myland or Myland paints says that 'this year there's been a particularly big appetite for accent woodwork – rather than trying to make the woodwork disappear, selecting a standout colour for a fresh take on a painted interior.'

 And our final shade on the blue spectrum; teal.
 This is a very modern and powerful look, especially when a room is enveloped in it.

-You could dip your toe in the teal trend by painting just accent woodwork instead.
-‘Teal is a perfect accent for the inside of an open cupboard filled with white crockery, as it creates a gallery-style backdrop,’ suggestss Colin Roby-Welford, creative director at Fired Earth.
-‘Opt for crisp white shelves and surrounding woodwork for a contemporary look.’
+Again, you could dip your toe in the teal trend by painting just accent woodwork instead.
+‘Teal is a perfect accent for the inside of an open cupboard filled with white accessories, as it creates a gallery-style backdrop,’ suggests Colin Roby-Welford, creative director at Fired Earth.
+‘Opt for crisp white on the woodwork for a contemporary look.’